parsonsmr/openscholarship-storymapjs/day-3/day-3-part-1.md

 [< Day 2, Part 2](https://negeenaghassi.github.io/openscholarship-dataviz/day-2/day-2-part-2 "Day 2, Part 2") | [Return to homepage](https://negeenaghassi.github.io/openscholarship-dataviz/index.html "Return to homepage") | [Day 3, Part 2 >](https://negeenaghassi.github.io/openscholarship-dataviz/day-3/day-3-part-2 "Day 3, Part 2")

+Reminder: Use the [ongoing discussion post](https://github.com/negeenaghassi/openscholarship-dataviz/discussions/8 "ongoing discussion post") for any questions or thoughts that come up.
 ## Day 3, Part 1
 Welcome to Day 3!
 Today's focus is going to be on data visualization and inclusion and accessibility.
 A visualization is not useful if it is not accessible by readers and can be harmful when it is not inclusive and reinforces biases.